Expert Council on University Governance

 • Law Council of Australia (LCA)

-In addition to the formal organisational appointments, the Expert Council has been committed to engaging with both the National Tertiary Education Union (NTEU) and the National Union of Students (NUS) to progress their work.
+In addition to the formal appointments, the Expert Council and the government-nominated representatives are committed to engaging with both the National Tertiary Education Union (NTEU) and the National Union of Students (NUS) to progress their work.

 UCC and the Expert Council

-The University Chancellors Council has been invited by the Education Ministers to participate in the Council’s work in developing Principles and Recommendations for University Governance.
-Professor John Pollaers OAM, Convenor of the UCC, is acting as the UCC representative member of the Expert Council.
+The University Chancellors Council has been invited to participate in the Council’s work developing Principles and Recommendations for University Governance.
+Professor John Pollaers OAM, Convenor of the UCC, is the UCC member of the Expert Council.

 Due to the 2025 Federal Election (and subsequent caretaker mode for the Department of Education), and the desire from the Expert Council to make headway on their work, the UCC have accepted the Expert Council submission and enquiry to be received through our website.

-If you have a question around the UCC’s involvement, please feel free to reach out to: secretariat@ucc.edu.au, expertcouncilunigov@ucc.edu.au, or to the Department via expertcouncilunigov@education.gov.au
+If you have a question around the UCC’s involvement, please reach out to: secretariat@ucc.edu.au, expertcouncilunigov@ucc.edu.au, or to the Department via expertcouncilunigov@education.gov.au

 Engagement with the Expert Council